eclipse-langium/langium-website/hugo/content/docs/langium-overview.md

 ## Workspace Management

-Like with normal programming, domain logic written in your DSL will be split across multiple files to facilitate ease of use and maintenance efforts.
+Like with common modularized programming languages, domain logic written in your DSL will usually be split across multiple files to facilitate ease of use and maintenance efforts.
 This is also possible using Langium, which performs workspace management for you.

-When running a Langium based language in a [language server](), all files matching your DSL id will automatically be picked up and processed.
-In addition, any changes to these files will be processed as well.
+When running a Langium based language in a [language server](https://microsoft.github.io/language-server-protocol/), all files in your workspace matching your DSL id will automatically be picked up and processed.
+In addition, any changes in your workspace will be handled as well.
+Dealing with added, changed or deleted files in a workspace with multiple hundreds of files can become complicated and decrease performance drastically if not done correctly.
+Langium employs heuristics to only invalidate and recompute what is actually necessary.

 The workspace management also keeps track of the global scope.
 This allows users of your DSL to reference elements across files within the same workspace.

 ## Editing Support

 Langium does not only provide support for dealing with your language in isolation.
-The framework is deeply integrated with the [language server protocol]() (LSP).
+The framework is deeply integrated with the [language server protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
 This allows Langium based languages to easily interact with common IDEs and editors with LSP support, including Visual Studio Code, Eclipse, IntelliJ and many more.

 The LSP includes commonly used language features, allowing for deep IDE integration without binding your language to a single IDE.
 Langium offers out-of-the-box support for most of these language features, with additional extension points for your domain specific requirements.
 This includes code completion, custom validations/diagnostics, finding references, formatting and more.